 Cash-back credit cards are great, but have you factored in the annual fee when calculating your rewards?
 If you have a cash-back card that earns you 2% interest on all purchases but comes with a $99 annual fee, that means you need to charge $5,000 in purchases to your card just to break even.

 Keep in mind that many credit cards run promotions where the annual fee is waived for the first year so it’s totally beneficial for you to sign up.
 However, if there’s no chance that you’ll spend that much after the first year, be sure to cancel your card before your annual fee kicks in.

 What many people forget is that most credit cards have a foreign transaction fee of 2.5% whenever you make a purchase in a foreign currency.
 Well, if you’re earning 1-2% in cash back on your purchases, you’re actually taking a loss since you’re paying that foreign transaction fee.

-Fortunately, there’s one cash-back credit card that has no foreign transaction fees and no annual fee.
+Fortunately, there’s one credit card with no foreign transaction fee that earns you cash back and doesn’t charge an annual fee.
 The Home Trust Preferred Visa gives you 1% cash back on all purchases, including those made in foreign currencies.
 In addition, you get purchase security insurance.

 You’re carrying a balance

 Okay, this should be obvious, but it needs to be stated nonetheless.
 If you’re consistently carrying a balance on your credit card, then cash back rewards mean nothing.
 Seriously, what good is 2% cash back when you’re paying 19.99% in interest every month?
 Only charge what you can pay off every month.